sibling-prefixes/sibling-prefixes.github.io/README.md

 ```

 ## What does each notebook do?
 - duplicate_data.py: duplicates the original csv file.
+(No longer in use.
+We are using the actual csv files.
+Kept here for reference.
+Will probably be deleted later)
 - aggregate_data_to_json.py: The script loads all CSV files, attaches a date/month derived from each filename, deduplicates per-month prefix pairs, computes per-month aggregates (mean Jaccard values and count of IPv4 prefixes), and writes the result as JSON.

-## For now just run *duplicate_data* and then *aggregate_data_to_json* so you get the json needed to feed the frontend.
-Obviously, the data used currently is dummy.
+## For now just run *aggregate_data_to_json* so you get the json needed to feed the frontend.